Bradley Distinguished Professor of Electrical and Computer Engineering

 Prof. Hou's research has been focused on studying and developing solutions to complex science and engineering problems arising from wireless and mobile networks.
 Over the years, he and his research team have been studying performance bottlenecks in different network systems and have developed innovative solutions to circumvent these bottlenecks and improve performance envelops.
 He and his team have successfully developed some powerful optimization techniques to advance throughput, delay, and energy performance limits across the layers of network protocol stack.
 Currently, he is leading his team to address real-time (on the scale of sub-millisecond or less) optimal solutions for next generation communications networks (e.g., 5G) and CPS/IoT systems.
 He is also interested in wireless security and privacy.

 He has published extensively in IEEE and ACM transactions/journals and top-tier IEEE/ACM conferences.
-He received eight best paper awards from IEEE and ACM, including IEEE INFOCOM 2008 Best Paper Award.
-He also holds five U.S patents.
+He received nine best paper awards from IEEE and ACM, including IEEE INFOCOM 2008 and 2021 Best Paper Awards.
+He also holds six U.S patents.
 Prof. Hou is a co-editor of a graduate textbook entitled Cognitive Radio Communications and Networks: Principles and Practices (Academic Press/Elsevier, 2010).
 This book was listed as one of the Best Readings on Cognitive Radio by IEEE Communications Society.
 His second graduate textbook was entitled Applied Optimization Methods for Wireless Networks (Cambridge University Press in May 2014).
 This book was the first of its kind in terms of offering a comprehensive toolbox to solve complex optimization problems in wireless networks.
 He was named an IEEE Fellow in 2014 for "contributions to modeling and optimization of wireless networks" and was presented with the Virginia Tech College of Engineering Dean's Award for Research Excellence in 2013.

 Prof. Hou has made substantial contributions to his professional society and research community.
 He was Steering Committee Chair of the IEEE INFOCOM conference (2013-2019), the highest ranked conference on computer networking per Google Scholar.
 He was an elected member of the IEEE Communications Society Board of Governors (2016-2018).
 He is/was on the editorial boards of 12 journals and guest edited 7 journal special issues.
 He was Chair of IEEE Communications Society GLOBECOM/ICC Technical Committee (GITC) during 2016–2017.
 He co-chaired NSF Enhancing Access for Radio Spectrum (EARS) Program Principal Investigate (PI) Meeting in 2016.
 He was presented with Virginia Tech College of Engineering Dean's Award for Excellence in Service in 2017.